mattkersner/techie/README.md

 We would also like to add the ability for a user to login using their github profile, and to pull available data about a technology from the Github API.

-We would like to add the ability for a user to edit their profile information.

 Someday our app will have a search bar....

 ##User Stories